-Gaining insights into the ecological condition of aquatic ecosystems is a data-driven process.
-SCCWRP has developed robust frameworks, workflows and tools to automate the process of acquiring, storing, processing and interpreting large-scale environmental data sets.
+Data are essential to gaining insights into the ecological condition, structure and functioning of aquatic systems across time and space.
+SCCWRP has developed robust frameworks, workflows and tools to automate the process of acquiring, storing, processing and analyzing large-scale environmental data sets.

 Newer data sets

 Newer environmental monitoring data sets are hosted on the Esri ArcGIS Open Data Portal:

 - Data Portal for the Southern California Bight Regional Monitoring Program

 - Data Portal for the Southern California Stormwater Monitoring Coalition (SMC) Regional Watershed Monitoring Program (coming soon!)